-Students Will: act out different emotions; use clues to identify others’ emotions.
+In this activity, your students will act out different emotions and use clues to identify others’ emotions.

 - Raise your hand if you can tell when another person is happy?
 How about when another person is mad?
 Scared?

 - What are the clues that help you figure out what the other person is feeling?

 Explain that we can tell a lot about how someone is feeling through their body language and facial expressions, without hearing them talk.
 In this game of Feelings Charades, just like regular charades for kids, the actor cannot talk.
 One student will act out an emotion word, and the rest of the group will guess the emotion.

 Mini Game Directions:

 - Invite students to come up with a list of emotions, and write them on the board.
 Try to have about the same number of enjoyable feelings (i.e. happy, excited) as uncomfortable feelings (i.e. frustrated, confused).
 Demonstrate how to act out one of the emotion words, and have the group guess.

 - Ask a student to come to the front of the room and select one of the feeling words that is listed on the board.
 That child will then face the other group members and act out the emotion using facial and body expressions, while the other children try to guess which feeling it is.
 The child that correctly guesses the feeling will get to go next.
 (You may want to have students raise their hands to guess rather than calling out.)